El-even-11/El-even-11/README.md

 # Hello, Here is Eleven!

-* A poor coder from Shanghai Jiao Tong University

-* Major in Computer Science
+* Computer Science in SJTU

-* On the verge of dropping out

 * Java & C++